 Confidence doesn’t make you invincible.
 You will have bad days, disappointments, and setbacks.
 But having a positive mindset will help you stay on track for success.

 Set goals to achieve your version of business success.
-This includes how much money you want to make.
+Of course, the amount of money you want to make is a primary goal.
 No one has the right to tell you otherwise.

 Your picture of success may change over time.
-Something that was important to you five years ago may seem irrelevant now.
+Something important to you five years ago may seem irrelevant now.
 Likewise, your priorities will probably shift again in the future.

-Understanding that these changes will occur makes you better at setting goals.
-Most people create lofty goals and hope everything will work out.
-But creating shorter-term goals to achieve a “big-picture” plan is a better approach.
+Many people create lofty goals and hope everything will work out but don’t think much about today.
+Creating shorter-term goals to achieve a “big-picture” plan is a better approach.